 Get a self-guided tour pamphlet for $2 or take a guided tour on summer weekends for $4 per person.

-The visitor center takes credit cards, but we arrived before it opened.
+The visitor center takes credit cards during operating hours.
 We deposited cash into the self-pay boxes to cover our entry fee and pamphlet.

 How to Get There